Orangetheory Fitness has not only changed my body, it has changed my ‘meh’ attitude toward fitness.

 I love that the workout is different every day, so I don’t get bored.
 And my muscles are all like, “wtf gurl?”
 It’s important to keep muscles guessing so they don’t get all lazy.

-I’m sharing all this because lots of friends have asked how I like Orangetheory.
+I’m sharing because lots of friends have asked how I like Orangetheory.
 The honest truth is I love it.

 Usually the first thing people ask me is, “How much does it cost?”